 The Admissions Committee administers a robust scholarship program that assists students in managing the costs of their legal educations, and all admitted applicants are automatically considered for scholarship support.

 Because we are a land-grant university, serving Arizona residents is critical to our mission.
 As such, we do maintain a slight preference for state residents when considering applications.

 However, regardless of where applicants live, admission to Arizona Law is highly selective.

 Our over-arching goal is to admit the most qualified and deserving applicants from all applications received.

 Ultimately, we admit those students we believe will not only thrive at Arizona Law themselves but also enrich the environment for their peers and succeed in their chosen fields.

-It depends on your situation.
-Most prospective students must take the LSAT (Law School Admission Test).
-Applicants to the general JD program must submit an LSAT score earned within five years of the expected date of entry into law school.
-Eligible candidates seeking admission via the Arizona Select Admissions Program (ASAP) or Advanced Admissions for Non-U.S. Lawyers need not submit an LSAT score to apply.
+No. Arizona Law now accepts both the GRE and the LSAT (Law School Admission Test).
+Applicants to the general JD program must submit either an LSAT or GRE score earned within five years of the expected date of entry into law school.
+Eligible candidates seeking admission via Advanced Admissions for Non-U.S. Lawyers need not submit an LSAT or GRE score to apply.

 If you are considering applying to Arizona Law, we encourage you to attend one of our Information Sessions, which include a general overview of our school and the admissions process, as well as a group tour.